rradczewski/kata-bootstraps/README.md

 - Dependencies and docker images are well-known and commonly used
     - Avoids using custom Dockerfile-based dev-containers
     - Uses only one testing framework and one assertion library
-- A single failing test exists
+- One failing, and one succeeding test exists
 - Version numbers are either `latest` or [renovate](https://github.com/renovatebot/) can pick them up automatically (e.g. don't use variables in `pom.xml` or elsewhere).

 A bootstrap needs to contain a valid [`.devcontainer.json`](./java_junit5/.devcontainer/devcontainer.json) that configures a container with all appropriate tooling.
-Furthermore, the `postCreateCommand` needs to contain a shell command that, when executed, will verify that the test runner correctly runs and reports the single failure present.
+Furthermore, the `postCreateCommand` needs to contain a shell command that, when executed, will verify that the test runner correctly runs and reports that two tests ran and one of them failed.

 ## Other kata bootstraps